shahbuland/destinygan/README.md

 # destinygan
-Automatically generating Destiny 2 loot using StyleGAN2 and GPT-3
+Automatically generating Destiny 2 loot using StyleGAN2 with differntiable augmentation and GPT-3

 # Post-mortem
 This is a project I haven't worked on in well over a year and could not complete.
 I've added to this repo everything I did accomplish for anyone that is interested in looking at the results I did end up getting or wants to make something else using the data scraper/model setup.